 The Consent Holder shall take all practicable steps to ensure:

-a. heavy vehicles associated with the operations of the quarry shall not travel into or through Templeton, unless the vehicle movement is for a delivery in the immediate vicinity; and
+heavy vehicles associated with the operations of the quarry shall not travel on those parts of any roads within the area identified on Figure RC185627B, unless the vehicle movement is for a delivery to a site within the area identified on Figure RC185627B; and

-b. heavy vehicles associated with the operations of the quarry do not use engine brakes when onsite and while on Jones Road approaching or leaving the site.
+heavy vehicles associated with the operations of the quarry do not use engine brakes when onsite and while on Jones Road approaching or leaving the site.

 Transportation Management and Routing Plan

 The consent holder shall prepare a Transportation Management and Routing Plan for certification by the Selwyn District Council in accordance with condition 6).
 The purpose of Transportation Management and Routing Plan is to provide detail on how condition 21) and condition 32) will be achieved, and to ensure all truck operators are aware of the potential safety hazards present on roads in the vicinity of the quarry, including safe travel procedures across the Dawsons Road railway level crossing.
 Quarry operations shall not occur until Selwyn District Council has certified the Transportation Management and Routing Plan in accordance with condition 6).